 Creative Action Institute (CAI) works at the intersection of creativity and social change.
 They build the capacity of leaders and organizations for innovation, collaboration and resilience to advance conservation, health and human rights globally.

 ABSF supports the East African Girls Leadership Summit (EAGLS), which convenes 16 mentors and 35 girls from 4 countries annually.
 The first part of the summit is a 4-day training for mentors, to build their creative facilitation skills, after which they co-facilitate the 5-day girls’ leadership component that builds the girls’ leadership and advocacy skills.
 In addition to the training, the mentors receive ongoing coaching and support from CAI to implement locally designed creative social actions with girls.
 The mentors receive 2 years of support from CAI, as they work with girls representing 11 organizations from 4 East African Countries.

-Girls to Lead Africa – Uganda – new 2019 partner
+Girls to Lead Africa – Uganda

 In a bid to increase the number of leaders who consider leadership to be about the next generation and not just the next election, Girls Lead Africa was founded.
 We believe that a change in the view of the role of leadership right from school where leadership training begins, will solve the leadership crisis Africa faces.
 Girls to Lead Africa, is nurturing a breed of women leaders who can innovate lasting solutions to disease, poverty, hunger, environmental degradation, war, and injustice.
 Starting at the level where leadership training begins- school.